thindil/nimalyzer/doc/configuration.rst

 program, but it is case-insensitive in a configuration file.
 HasPragma is equal to haspragma or hasPRAGMA.
 If the optional word "not" is present, the program will check the rule in opposite direction.
 For example, rule hasPragma will check if procedures doesn't have the selected pragmas.
-The
-    message's level for info about the line of code which violates the rule is lvlError.
+The message's level for info about the line of code which violates the rule is lvlError.
 The settings below checks for:

 1. If all procedures in the source code have pragma "contractual", "raises" and "tags".
 The last two can be empty or have listed values.
 2. If all parameters of all procedures are used in the code.
-3. If all parameters of all macros are used in the code.
+3. If all parameters of all macros used in the code.
 4. If all calls in the code uses named parameters.
 5. If all public declarations have documentation.
 6. If all variables' declarations have declared type and value for them.